A3 Problem Solving for Health Care Leaders

 Facilitated by: Jack Billi, M.D., Professor, Internal Medicine, Learning Health Sciences, Health Management and Policy, and Integrated Systems and Design

-- Describe a scientific problem solving thought process and its application to all aspects of a physician’s work
+- Describe a scientific problem solving thought process and its application to all aspects of health care work

 - Create an effective A3 report than embodies the P-D-C-A cycle